-The Auditor General for Wales is the Authority's statutory auditor, with the audit provided by the Wales Audit Office.
-They provide challenge under the Public Audit (Wales) Act 2004, The Local Government (Wales) Measure 2009, the Local Government Act 1999 and the Code of Audit Practice.
-They issue annual reports or statements on the performance of the Authority, namely to:
+The Auditor General for Wales is SWFRA's statutory auditor, with the audit provided by the Wales Audit Office.
+They provide challenge under the Public Audit (Wales) Measure 2004, The Local Government (Wales) Measure 2009, the Local Government Act 1999 and the Code of Audit Practice.
+They issue annual reports or statements on the performance of SWFRA, namely to: